rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Check the token balance

-Call the function `balanceOf` to check the balance of an account, for example, from account 0:
+To check the balance of an account, call the `balanceOf` function.
+For example, to check the balance of account 0:

 ```javascript
 (await token.balanceOf(accounts[0])).toString()